-Such sweet sorrow – As the world turns on its axes, with most civilians most scrambling to put together their lives again in some way now the CoRvid19 phase seems to be slowly ending, my lovely one too is working full pelt again and her own life’s responsibilities will of course be making more demands on her time.
+As the world turns on its axes, with most civilians scrambling to put together their lives again in some way now the CoRvid19 phase seems to be slowly ending, my lovely one too is working full pelt again and her own life’s responsibilities will, of course, be making more demands on her time.

-Meanwhile, I am trying my best to get my bonce around the nitty gritty of all things NDIS.
-Five years on from being diagnosed, finally Thank God proper help seems within my grasp.
+Meanwhile, I am trying my best to get my head around the nitty gritty of all things NDIS.
+Five-and-a-half years on from being diagnosed, finally Thank God, proper help seems within my grasp.

-Yet without fail, all of you I have in mind as we speak were amazing, accepting, encouraging.
+Yet without fail those of you I have in mind as we speak, were amazing, accepting, encouraging.

 I thank you with all my heart, my dear